samjones00/docs/docs/_documentation/grpc.md

 ```

 Until [protoc clients are compatible with protobuf-net inheritance](https://github.com/protobuf-net/protobuf-net.Grpc/issues/50) they can
-also be used as an alternative for calling inheritance-based Request DTOs like AutoQuery.
+be used as an alternative for calling inheritance-based Request DTOs like AutoQuery.

 The `CreateDynamicService` predicate determines which Services should have dynamic requests generated for it, by default it's limited
-to Request DTOs annotated with `[Tag("Dynamic")]`, but can also be made to have dynamic requests for **all AutoQuery Services** with:
+to Request DTOs annotated with `[Tag("Dynamic")]`, but can also be made to have dynamic requests generated for **all AutoQuery Services** with:

 ```csharp
 Plugins.Add(new GrpcFeature(App) {